 After a day or two passes, you might find yourself experiencing increased toothache pain or discomfort in the underlying gums.
 This latent discomfort might mean that inflammation has set into the area distressing the tooth’s root or nerve.

 It’s wise to have a tooth-like this examined by a professionally trained dentist like Dr. Donald Hermansen as soon as possible.
 Without timely treatment, the distressed tooth could be at increased risk of more severe complications.

-While you await your appointment you might find some temporary relief by rubbing the surrounding gums with a topical oral analgesic or by taking a single standard dose of an over the counter pain medication.
+While you await your appointment you might find some temporary relief by rubbing the surrounding gums with a topical oral analgesic or by taking a single standard dose of over-the-counter pain medication.
 Just be mindful that this is a temporary relief and not a long-term treatment strategy.

-Once Dr. Donald Hermansen as thoroughly examined the tooth he will recommend the most applicable treatment method.
+Once Dr. Donald Hermansen has thoroughly examined the tooth he will recommend the most applicable treatment method.
 This might involve performing a root canal to remove the tooth’s enamel layer, as well as any other traumatized components within the tooth.
 Then he will rebuild the internal structure of the tooth in preparation for a dental crown restoration.